 APCA manages the SWIFT PDS, which is a closed user group of banks exchanging payments via RITS using the SWIFT FIN Copy service.
 In value terms, SWIFT payments are predominantly related to the Australian dollar leg of foreign exchange settlements and for interbank customer payments.

 A batch is a group of interbank obligations that have been multilaterally netted external to RITS and may be submitted in any eligible RITS session.
-Batches (with the exception of the 9am Batch for deferred low-value clearings) are submitted for settlement using the batch feeder facility.
+Batches are submitted for settlement using the batch feeder facility.
 An approved Batch Administrator sends batches to the RITS System Queue, which tests all payments in each batch for simultaneous settlement.
-More information is available in the Information Paper on Enhanced Batch Processing and Batch Administrator Eligibility Criteria.
+More information is available in the Information Papers on Enhanced Batch Processing in RITS and Eligibility Criteria for the Batch Administrator.

 The Batch Administrator, ASX Settlement Pty Limited, manages and submits to RITS a batch of multilaterally netted interbank obligations arising from equity transactions.
 A single batch is submitted each business day.

 The Batch Administrator, Property Exchange Australia Limited (PEXA Ltd), manages and submits to RITS batches of multilaterally netted interbank obligations arising from property transactions.
 Many such batches may be submitted to RITS in a given day.
 Funds are initially reserved in the ESAs of paying participants in the batch while title changes are lodged with the relevant land titles office.
 After acceptance of the title lodgement, PEXA Ltd will request settlement of the batch.

 The Batch Administrator, MasterCard International, manages and submits to RITS a batch of multilaterally netted interbank obligations arising from AUD domestic obligations.
 MasterCard submits one batch per business day.